Giving Notice - Joint and Individual Tenancies

 Want to leave your contract?
 What are your rights to do so?
 Here’s what you need to know.

 After the Renters Rights Act 2025 is enacted on 1 May 2026, most tenancies will become periodic, meaning tenants can end their tenancy at any time after they move in by giving at least two months’ written notice to their landlord or managing agent.
 This gives tenants the advantage to leave properties when they need to or if the property is no longer suitable.
+As long as you have a Assured Periodic Tenancy, the size of the property will not make a difference to your ability to give notice.
+However the effects of giving notice vary depending on whether you are on an individual or joint agreement.

 How do I give notice to end my contract?

 Notice must be in writing, but email will count as written notice if that’s a normal method of communication between the parties (e.g. how rent statements or previous correspondence have been sent).
 It’s certainly recommended to read your tenancy agreement as this will likely state how notice should be given.
-The notice period starts the day after the landlord receives the notice.

 What is the impact if I'm in a joint contract?